 In 2001, a new name -- Writing@CSU -- was chosen to emphasize the center's commitment to creating a community of writers centered on but extending beyond Colorado State University.

 The Writing Studio project, which allows writers to create and save work in password-protected accounts, began in 1999 and was officially announced in December 2004.

 In August 2005, the Writing Studio and Writing@CSU sites were combined into a single Web-based learning environment.
 In 2006, database support for the project began to be provided by the Academic Computing and Network Services group at CSU.

 In 2009, two open-access projects were initiated, one to create an open-source version of the Writing Studio and the other to create an open-access textbook project.

 In 2009, funding for content development and, in 2010, for the position of programmer/editor, was eliminated by the English Department, in response to requests from the College of Liberal Arts to trim the department budget.
 Following the loss of funding, the open-access projects were suspended.
 In May 2013, the open-source project was revived.
-Current support for the Writing@CSU and Writing Studio projects is provided by the Institute for Learning and Teaching and Academic Computing and Network Services at Colorado State University.
+In late 2014, the open source project was discontinued in favor of redesigning the site as an open educational resource.
+Current support for the Writing@CSU and Writing Studio projects is provided by the Institute for Learning and Teaching, CSU Online, and Academic Computing and Network Services at Colorado State University.